QubesOS/qubes-doc/user/advanced-topics/audio-isolation.md

 admin.vm.property.GetAll			*							sys-audio	@adminvm				allow target=dom0
 admin.vm.property.GetAll			*							sys-audio	@tag:audiovm-sys-audio	allow target=dom0
 ```
-Make sure to adapte all permissions to your chosen audio-VM-name, incluing all `@tag:audiovm-sys-audio` to `@tag:audiovm-[your audio-VM name]`
+Make sure to adapt all permissions to your chosen audio-VM-name, including all `@tag:audiovm-sys-audio` to `@tag:audiovm-[your audio-VM name]`

 ### Attach Devices
 You need to attach some physical output device.
-This is most likely a pci-divce, but feel free to already attach you bluetooth-device!
+This is most likely a pci-device, but feel free to already attach you bluetooth-device!

 Identify your sound-card by executing in **dom0**: